JohnMcBryan/Stacklight/README.md

 Notes:

 - When adding a new html page, make sure that you add the html in the deploy.sh and ldeploy.sh
+- When going cloning for the first time, you might have problems